Frankie de la Cruz: Uni-President 7-Eleven Lions

 After being released by the Cubs, De La Cruz signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
 De La Cruz pitched to a 2.00 ERA with 29 strikeouts in 36 innings pitched for the Lions across 6 appearances.

-Second stint with Brewers
+Milwaukee Brewers (second stint)

-De La Cruz signed a minor league deal with the Milwaukee Brewers on November 16, 2012.
+De La Cruz signed a minor league contract with the Milwaukee Brewers on November 16, 2012.
 He had a combined 3–11 record, a 6.52 ERA, and 65 strikeouts with the Huntsville Stars and Nashville Sounds in 2013.
-He became a free agent at the end of the season.
+De La Cruz became a free agent at the end of the season.

-Later career
+Sultanes de Monterrey

-De La Cruz signed with the Sultanes de Monterrey of the Mexican Baseball League (LMB) on April 3, 2014.
+De La Cruz signed with the Sultanes de Monterrey of the Mexican League on April 3, 2014.
 He pitched three months with the team, during which he compiled a 4–3 record, a 3.67 ERA, and 37 strikeouts, before being released at the end of June.
-He went on to play in winter leagues in his home country, Mexico, and Venezuela during the rest of 2014 and in 2015.
+De La Cruz went on to play in winter leagues in his home country, Mexico, and Venezuela during the rest of 2014 and in 2015.

+Nettuno Baseball City

+De La Cruz signed with the Nettuno Baseball City of the Italian Baseball League for the 2016 season.
+He had a 3–4 record, a 2.65 ERA, and 56 strikeouts in 68 innings pitched.